Introduction to UMAT Subroutine (VUMAT)

 During the process of solving each problem, ABAQUS uses a specific program to relate the strain to the stress (the material model).
 So, If we can not use the material model in ABAQUS/CAE, the user should write the subroutine format known to ABAQUS as UMAT subroutine (in standard solver) or VUMAT subroutine (in explicit solver).
 Learn UMAT Abaqus subroutine with complete and best-quality lectures in this video training package, and if you want to buy UMAT Abaqus course, you are in the right place.

 Indeed, this tutorial package contains basic principles and concepts along with practical examples to learn UMAT Abaqus.
 In other words, the ultimate goal of this tutorial is to give the user the ability to write UMAT subroutine and VUMAT subroutine to define the mechanical behavior of materials and introduce them to the ABAQUS software.
-See full information about what you are learning in the drop-down menu by clicking here.
+See full information about what you are learning in the drop down menu on the right side of this page.

 You can find a demo of this package on our channel on YouTube.